 After law school, she articled with Lerners LLP.
 Since being admitted to the Ontario Bar in 2013, she has practiced exclusively in criminal law – a life-long aspiration for her.
 Cassandra is honoured to be serving her hometown as a criminal defence attorney.

 Cassandra holds her Masters of Law from Western University on the issue of mental health and bail hearings.
 She is currently a PhD student at Western Law, focusing on drug reform.
-She will be teaching a course at Western Law this fall based on the book she co-authored for LexisNexis: “Law and Mental Health in Canada: Cases and Materials”.
+She is a lecturer at Western Law, teaching the book she co-authored for LexisNexis: “Law and Mental Health in Canada: Cases and Materials”.

-Cassandra is the President of the London Criminal Lawyers’ Association, Vice President for the Criminal Lawyers’ Association, and a founding member and treasurer for Women in Canadian Criminal Defence (WiCCD – pronounced “wicked”).
-She is on various volunteer committees around London, including St. Joseph’s Hospice.
+Cassandra is the President of the London Criminal Lawyers’ Association, a founding member and treasurer for Women in Canadian Criminal Defence (WiCCD – pronounced “wicked”), and the previous Vice President and now London Director for the Criminal Lawyers’ Association.
+She is a Director for St. Joseph’s Hospice, and for the Montessori Academy of London.

-When Cassandra isn’t practicing law, she enjoys spending time with her husband, Josh, who also owns his own business as a Personal Trainer.
+When Cassandra isn’t practicing law, she spends time with her husband, Josh, who also owns his own business as a Personal Trainer.
 She is an avid dancer, enjoys travelling the world, and loves sharing good food with her large Portuguese family.

 About Katie